gigaj0ule/system42/README.md

 This is part of an STM32 Framework organized by Adam Munich for hobby projects.
 It is a work in progress.
-It is for non-commercial use only, unless explicit permission and usage terms of use are given.
+It is for non-commercial use only, unless explicit permission and terms of use are agreed upon in writing.

 ### Prerequisites